MEDSTAT/Mypackage/README.md

 Mypackage
 =========
-This is m first R package
+This is my first R package